- Patient Information

 Another approach used by doctors to determine your overall cancer stage is the TNM system, short for tumor, node, and metastasis.
 Your doctor will measure each of these and give it a number or an "X" if a measurement can't be determined.
 The symbols are a bit different for each type of cancer, but this is generally what they mean:

 Node (N): "N" followed by a number from 0-3 tells you if the cancer has spread to your lymph nodes.
 These are glands that normally filter things like viruses and bacteria before they can infect other parts of your body.
-N0 means lymph nodes aren't involved.
+NO means lymph nodes aren't involved.
 A higher number means the cancer is in more lymph nodes, farther away from the original tumor.

 Chemotherapy.
 These are drugs that non-specifically attack dividing cells, which includes those in the tumor as well as other tissues in your body (e.g. hair follicles, intestinal linking, blood cell development).
 Many factors are involved in choosing a chemotherapy regimen; details can be found here.
 Some chemotherapy drugs are designed to be used concurrently with radiation treatment, which increases the effectiveness of both agents.
 One example of this is cisplatin and radiation therapy for treating head and neck cancers.

 External beam therapy (EBT): a method for delivering a beam of high-energy x-rays to the location of the tumor.
 It is sometimes referred to as photon therapy.
 Some patients, and in areas where it is available, will be offered proton beam therapy, a different type of radiation.
-The idea behind protein beam therapy is that there will be less damage to the surrounding tissues, resulting in faster and/or better recovery, with less damage to the surrounding tissue.
-Whether or not this is truly advantageous in terms of better patient outcomes has not yet been determined.
+The idea behind proton beam therapy is that there will be less damage to the surrounding tissues, resulting in faster and/or better recovery, with less damage to the surrounding tissue.
+Whether or not this is truly advantageous in terms of overall better patient outcomes (e.g. improved survival) has not yet been determined.
 You can read about it’s advantages and disadvantages here.
 Note: many insurance plans do not cover proton beam therapy, considering it still to be experimental.
 Proton beam therapy is significantly more expensive than standard X-ray (i.e. external beam) therapy because the machines are much larger and more expensive to build and run.

 I’m generally not a big fan of looking at survival rates for various cancers, because the numbers are simply averages, and you may do better or worse than the average.
 How you do with your treatments will depend a lot on what stage your cancer was at when it was found, how effective the treatments are, and how well you tolerate these treatments.
 There is a lot of inter-individual variability, and patients diagnosed with the same cancer type and staging can and do have very different outcomes.
 Some patients may be eligible to participate in a clinical trial, in which a new drug or treatment is tested.
 In addition, advances in the treatment of many cancers have been seen in recent years, rendering these survival numbers out of date and not relevant.
 If you must see this info, here’s a recent summary: